“There are risks and costs to action. But they are far less

 When it comes to saving for retirement, you have a similar situation.
 Costs associated with your investment are those often ignored factors putting a drag on your performance and reducing your chances of reaching your ultimate financial goals.
 Being mindful of the small things such as cost-drag can relatively easily improve investors’ performance.

 Are all costs bad?
 Certainly not.

-Financial advisors, administrators or platform service providers and investment managers each fulfil a very important role and need to be remunerated for their work.
+Financial advisors, administrators or platform service providers, and investment managers each fulfill a very important role and need to be remunerated for their work.
 Fees are multifaceted, can be complex and opaque.